qwriter/dwave-networkx/docs/reference/algorithms/social.rst

    :align: center
    :scale: 80 %

-   A signed social graph for three nodes, where Eve and Bob are friendly with each other and hostile to Alice.
-This network is balanced because it can be cleanly divided into two subsets, {Bob, Eve} and {Alice}, with friendly relations within each subset and only hostile relations between the subsets.
+   A signed social-network graph for three nodes, where Eve and Bob are friendly with each other and hostile to Alice.
+This social network is balanced because it can be cleanly divided into two subsets, {Bob, Eve} and {Alice}, with friendly relations within each subset and only hostile relations between the subsets.